 The Take On Program is WA Engage's latest initiative targeting vulnerable youth involved in the juvenile court system - many of whom have experienced trafficking first-hand or are at the highest risk for exploitation.
 The program harnesses the power of youth to take on the fight against human trafficking.

-The pilot project, Take On Olympia, has been developed in partnership with the Thurston County Juvenile Court and financed by the Thurston County Coalition Against Trafficking (TCCAT).
-The program launches the fall of 2016.
+The pilot project, Take On Olympia, has been developed in partnership with the Thurston County Juvenile Court and financed by the Nisqually Tribe Charitable Fund and the Thurston County Coalition Against Trafficking (TCCAT).
+The program was launched in 2015.

 HOW IT WORKS